 The temperature can only be set before the start of the pre-conditioning.
-When the container is preconditioned, the set temperature is locked and cannot be changed.
+When the container is pre-conditioned, the set temperature is locked and cannot be changed.
 To restart the temperature setting, the temperature control needs to be shut-off.
 Refer to 4.4.7.6 Turn the temperature control off.

-1. On the shipment status overview, press b to enter Container Settings.
+- 1. On the shipment status overview, press to enter Container Settings. - 2.
+Select Set Temperature.